1. Sick. The basic term

 What does that mean?

-"Being sick" is the broadest term.
-An employee reports sick as soon as he or she is unable to work (full-time) due to a medical condition.
-This could be anything: an infection, back pain, surgery, or mental health issues.
-The term does not indicate how long or how serious the condition is.
+"Sick" is the broadest term.
+An employee is considered "sick" as soon as he or she is unable to work, or unable to work fully, due to a medical condition.
+This can be anything: an infection, back pain, surgery, or mental health issues.
+The term does not specify the duration, severity, or cause.

 As soon as an employee reports sick, your obligation to continue paying their wages begins.
-This obligation lasts for a maximum of two years.
-Under most collective bargaining agreements, you pay 100% of the wages in the first year and 70% in the second year.
-At the same time, you are required to initiate a return-to-work program, regardless of how soon the employee is expected to recover.
+This obligation lasts for a maximum of 2 years.
+Under most collective bargaining agreements (CBAs), you pay 100% of the wages in the first year and 70% in the second year.
+If you are not covered by a CBA, the minimum is 70% for both years, but many employers pay more based on the terms of the employment contract.

 2. Unable to work.
 After 2 years